MicrosoftDocs/azure-devops-docs/docs/boards/sprints/scrum-key-concepts.md

 ## Forecast

-The forecast tool helps team plan their sprints by showing them the backlog items that can be completed in future sprints based on work item estimates and a set velocity.
+The forecast tool helps teams plan their sprints.
+The tool shows teams the backlog items that can be completed in future sprints based on work item estimates and a set velocity.
 As shown here, a velocity of 20 indicates that it will take five sprints to complete the work shown.
 Learn more: <a href="forecast.md" data-raw-source="[Forecast your product backlog](forecast.md)">Forecast your product backlog</a>.

 > [!div class="mx-imgBorder"]